hassan-pmp/pmp/til.md

 	- procedures
 	- Cost
 	- Personality
-- Conflict Model
+- **Conflict Model**

-1 ▶1-Confronting problem solving:
+▶1-Confronting problem solving:

 - Incorporating multiple viewpoints and insights from differing perspectives; requires a cooperative attitude and open dialogue that typically leads to consensus and commitment.
 - This approach can result in a win-win situation.

 ▶Collaborating:

-2 ▶Compromising/reconcile:
+▶2-Compromising/reconcile:

 - Searching for solutions that bring some degree of satisfaction to all parties in order to temporarily or partially resolve the conflict.
 - This approach occasionally results in a lose lose situation

-3 ▶Smoothing accommodating:
+▶3-Smoothing accommodating:

 - Emphasizing areas of agreement rather than areas of difference.

-5 ▶Forcing/ direct:
+▶5-Forcing/ direct:

 - Pushing one's viewpoint at the expense of others; offering only win lose solutions, usually enforced through a power position to resolve an emergency.
 - This approach often results to a win lose situation.

-4 ▶Withdrawal avoiding:
+▶4-Withdrawal avoiding:

 - postponing the issue to be better prepared or to be resolved by others.
 -